836541/chandriano/README.md

 MemScanner for strings search in Virtual Memory.
 Live Protection, Input PID and On-Demand Scan Modes.

 ------------------------------------------------------------
-[IN PROGRESS]
+[IN PROGRESS] EVERYTHING WILL BE ADDED IN four to seven days.
 ------------------------------------------------------------

-° RULE CREATION will be added in one-two days.
+° RULE CREATION

-° VERBOSE will be added in one-two days.
+° VERBOSE

-° TERMINATE MALWARE option will be added in one-two days.
+° TERMINATE MALWARE

-° ON-DEMAND SCAN option will be added in one-two days.
+° ON-DEMAND SCAN

-° LOGGING RESULTS option will be added in one-two days.
+° LOGGING RESULTS

 -----------------------------------
 [0] Archives.